 - Potential amount and frequency of water level fluctuations

 - Amount of wind and wave loads on the dock

 - The dock configuration

 - Local regulatory restrictions

 With three decades of experience in the dock manufacturing industry, Wahoo Docks and our local authorized dealer partners understand that a floating dock’s anchoring needs vary tremendously depending upon the above factors.
 That is exactly why we offer several anchoring methods designed to suit the unique combination of factors present for different situations.

 Pole & Sleeve

-Advantages – The most economical and adaptable method that Wahoo Docks offers.
-Great for areas with extreme water fluctuations and depths.
+And finally, cable systems consist of cables connected either to the shore, to weights in the water, or a combination of the two.
+Cables are the most economical and adaptable method that Wahoo Docks offers.
+This method is great for areas with extreme water fluctuations and depths.
 Cables can also bear heavy wind and wave loads.